kontainapp/km/docs/debugging-guide.md

            }
         ]
      }
 ```
 2. Start a debugging session in VS Code.
 Select "`(core) Kontain workload core dump`" in the **Run and Debug** dropdown, then select the **Run** icon (green triangle) or use `Ctrl+Shift+D`):

 ![VSC Run and Debug](images/image7.png)

 3. Now you can start a full investigation of the core dump in the visual debugger.
-Note that all threads, variables, etc. are visible, and that all debugger features are available.
+Note that all threads, variables, etc. are visible, and all debugger features are available.
 (When you’re ready, stop the core dump investigation and proceed to the next example.)

 ![VSC Investigate Core Dump](images/image14.png)

 ### Live Debugging in VS Code

 In this example, we will use VS Code to debug a workload running live as a Kontain unikernel in a Kontain VM.
 Kontain Monitor (KM) controls execution of the workload and provides workload-in-VM information to VS Code (the GDB client).
-But the debugging experience is the same as for any other C++ program.
+The debugging experience is the same as for any other C++ program.

 Note that we are using the C++ program from the previous example.